lmazure/SimpleLlmTool/README.md

     - `isNumberType` (boolean)
     - `isBooleanType` (boolean)
 - to be used on `messages.toolCalls.toolParameters`
-    - `convertToolParametersToJsonString` (string): converts a list of tool parameters to a JSON string
+    - `convertToolParametersToJsonString` (string): converts a list of tool parameter names and values to a JSON string
+- to be used on `messages.toolCalls.toolParameters.parameterValue`
+    - `convertToolParameterValueToJsonString` (string): converts a tool parameter value to a JSON string

 #### Example 1 - OpenAI
 (see [this document](https://platform.openai.com/docs/api-reference/chat/create?lang=curl))